Embed Inc PIC Programmers Host Protocol Specification

 ADRINV: 35

-target chip is set to.
-The address will be deliberately set in
+chip is set to.
+The address will be deliberately set in the target

-the target chip before the next operation that assumes an
+chip before the next operation that assumes an address.

-high level read/write operations are performed.
-However, the
+level read/write operations are performed.
+However, the firmware

-firmware can not track the target chip address when the host
+can not track the target chip address when the host directly

-directly performs low level operations (SEND1, RECV1, etc) on
+performs low level operations (SEND1, RECV1, etc) on the target

-the target chip.
-The ADRINV command should be issued by the
+chip.
+The ADRINV command should be issued by the host after

-host after performing low level operations that modify the
+performing low level operations that modify the current address in

 PAN18: 36 <data 0> ... <data 7>